lavinia roberts

 Designed by Cecilia Roberts

-Finding Mother (60 minutes)
+Finding Mother (Theatre for Young Audiences, 60 minutes)

 Paloma, an imaginative seven year old has lost her mother to cancer.
 She is joined by No Name, her quirky imaginary friend.
 Paloma, afraid of forgetting her mother, begins to work on an imaginary machine to find her mother, in her dreams.
 Paloma faces her grief both in her dreams, and with her family.

-Manhattan Repertory Theatre, Manhattan, NY, Oct.
+Manhattan Repertory Theatre, (Production) Manhattan, NY – Oct.
 2012

 Finding Mother Design 2